 Using Sensory Details and Vivid Language

 A key part of writing an engaging observation essay is bringing your subject to life through detailed descriptions.
-Try to engage all of your reader’s senses – not just sight but also sound, touch, smell, and taste.
+Try to engage all of your readers’ senses: sight, sound, touch, smell, and taste.

 Use vivid language to paint a picture of your subject in the reader’s mind.
-Don’t just say that the market was busy – describe the hustle and bustle, the clatter of stalls being set up, the chatter of vendors, and the aroma of fresh bread wafting from a nearby stall.
+Do not just say that the market was busy.
+Describe the hustle and bustle, the clatter of stalls being set up, the chatter of vendors, and the aroma of fresh bread wafting from a nearby stall.

 Balancing Description and Interpretation

 While rich descriptions are vital to an observation essay, they should be balanced with interpretation.
-This means reflecting on what you’ve observed and considering its significance.
+This means reflecting on what you have observed and considering its significance.

 4. Write the Conclusion

 The conclusion of your observation essay is your final opportunity to leave a lasting impression on your reader.
-It’s where you tie together your main points and observations and reflect on their broader significance.
-A well-crafted conclusion should summarize what you’ve observed and explore the meaning and implications of these observations.
+It is where you tie together your main points and observations and reflect on their broader significance.
+A well-crafted conclusion should summarize what you have observed and explore the meaning and implications of these observations.

 Summarizing Key Observations